junyaoshi/DeepRobots/Notes.md

     - afraid that this might be a problem?
 - Deep RL:
     - loss function = expected reward - groundtruth reward
+- RL implementation:
+    - always use epsilon-greedy approach
+     - epsilon should be something that decreases over time
+    - (optional)in general, joint velocities are sinoidal -> this is how we should let the robot choose
+       - Tony will think about this more

 ## 12/6